Compassionate Dental Care

 When you come in for a routine exam or cleaning, we perform the highest quality of care.
 Whether you need an X-ray or a comprehensive cleaning, we can handle it all.

 If you need to replace or restore your tooth, we recommend getting a filling.
-When the tooth is damaged due to decay or fracture, we fill the space with a tooth-colored composite to restore your smile to a more natural look and feel.
+When the tooth is damaged due to decay or fracture, a filling may be necessary.
+We offer both silver (amalgam) and white (composite) fillings.

 In the case of a cavity or severe damage to the root, we perform a root canal.
 We extract decayed pulp from the central part of the tooth, reshape the canal and replace it with strengthening filler.
 Thereby saving a tooth that in the past would have to have been pulled.